goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 In contrast to their parametric counterparts, non-parametric methods:

 - Do not assume a particular distribution or the homogeneity of variances.
-They still make other assumptions (while they are sometimes called "distribution-free", they are never "assumption-free").
+They still make other assumptions (while they are sometimes called "distribution-free", they are never assumption-free).

 - Are suitable for the analysis of data measured at the _nominal_ level (such as names and labels).